ywpkwon/yank-path.nvim/README.md

 ## 📝 Note from the Author

-I’m not a typical Neovim plugin developer — this plugin started as a small personal tool to replicate path-yanking behavior I liked from Neo-tree, but without needing the full file explorer.
+I'm not a typical Neovim plugin developer.
+This plugin started as a small personal tool to replicate path-yanking behavior I liked from Neo-tree, but without needing the full file explorer.

 I'm still very new to writing Neovim plugins, and I may not always be able to actively expand or maintain the project.
-That said, I’m happy if others find it useful, and contributions or suggestions are always welcome.
+That said, I'm happy if others find it useful, and contributions or suggestions are always welcome.

 ## 📜 License